Individual Rationality Conditions of Identifying Matching Costs in Transferable Utility Matching Games: Conclusion

 \section{Conclusion}

 This article investigates the identification of a common fixed cost of matching in a TU matching game.
-For identification, IR conditions with a sufficiently large importance weight are necessary unless you have data of both unmatched agents and transfers.
+For identification, IR conditions with a sufficiently large importance weight are necessary unless you have data of both unmatched agents and transfers. \paragraph{Acknowledgments} I thank my advisor Jeremy Fox for his valuable advice.
+This research did not receive any specific grant from funding agencies in the public, commercial, or not-for-profit sectors.